diplodoc-platform/directive/README.md

   ): void;
   ```

-- `registerContainerDirective()` – register handler for new container block.
+- `registerContainerDirective()` – register handler for new container block or configure it using config-object.
   ```ts
   function registerContainerDirective(md: MarkdownIt, config: ContainerDirectiveConfig): void;
   function registerContainerDirective(